Simon994/word_wrap_kata/README.md

 You write a class called Wrapper, that has a single static function named wrap that takes two arguments, a string, and a column number.
 The function returns the string, but with line breaks inserted at just the right places to make sure that no line is longer than the column number.
 You try to break lines at word boundaries.

 Like a word processor, break the line by replacing the last space in a line with a newline.

+### Additional point
+In implementing the above, I've assumed that although words should be broken at boundaries (which I've taken to mean spaces), words that are longer than the column number will need to be split across multiple lines.